 Analysis — Holly's explanation of why this role was rated a strong match.

 Sources — Where the spec and salary data came from, with direct links to original documents.
+If the data doesn't match its source, flag it for the Holly team: click the three-dot menu on the right and select the data issue option.

-Step 5: Refine your analysis list
+Step 5: Refine your comparator list

 Why Validation Matters and Questions to Consider